Elorfiniel/gaze-point-estimation-demo/README.md

 2. Start the python backend (`estimator/estimator.py`).
 3. Visit the hosted demo webpage (`sketch/demo.html`).

-The following cheatsheet demonstrates how you can setup and run this demo from the command line.
-Alternatively, you can serve the demo webpage on your own (for instance, using the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code).
+The following cheatsheet demonstrates how you can setup and run this demo from the command line. ~~Alternatively, you can serve the demo webpage on your own (for instance, using the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code).~~ The latest update integrates an http server in the backend, so simply open the webpage (default: `http://localhost:5500/demo.html`) in the browser.

 ### Install Dependencies